trainiac/express-jsonschema/README.md

 - **Error Messaging** -  Coming up with error messaging for every validation error becomes tedious and inconsistent.
 - **Documentation** - Creating a JSON schema documents the API requirements.

+## Why validate with express-jsonschema?

+express-jsonschema is a super thin wrapper around the  [jsonschema]( https://github.com/tdegrunt/jsonschema) library.
+The  libary is really popular (10K+ downloads / week) and adheres to latest IETF published draft of JSON schema, v4.
+Other express validation libraries out there are not that popular and do not follow JSON schema standards.

 ## express-jsonschema should not be used for:

 - **Authentication**.
 This should be handled upstream by some other middleware.
 - **Data dependent validation**.
-Sometimes part of an API payload's validity depends on your application data.
+Sometimes a payload's validity depends on your application data.
 Two common examples are checking duplicate object ids and user action authorization.
 This category of validation should be encapsulated in your application business logic.

 ## Installation